tumagonx/nwjs_docs_old/Tray.md

 **Get** or **Set** the `menu` of `Tray`, `menu` will be showed when you click on the `Tray` icon.

-On Mac, this is the only way to set the tray menu since you cannot listen to left and right click on `Tray`.
-While on GTK and Window, node-webkit will listen to the clicking on `Tray` and automatically show the `menu` if you set it.

-However, if you choose to listen to left and right click event of `Tray` on GTK and Windows, the `menu` will not automatically be showed, and you need to take care of different behaviours on different platforms.
+On Mac the menu will be showed when you click on the tray (which is the only action available for tray icons on Mac).
+On Windows and Linux, the menu will be showed when you single click on the tray with right mouse button, clicking with left mouse button sends the `click` event and does not show a menu.

+In order to reduce differences from different platforms, setting `menu` property is the only way to bind a menu to tray, there's no way to popup a menu with left mouse button click on Linux and Windows.

 ### Tray.remove()

 Remove the tray.

 Once removed, you will not be able to show it again and you should set your tray variable to `null`.
-This limitation is inherited from Cocoa, since we need to keep same behaviour on all platforms.
+There is no way temporarily hide a tray icon.

+## Events
+Following events can be listened by using `Tray.on()` function, for more information on how to receive events, you can visit [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter).

+### click

+Emitted when user clicks the menu item with left mouse button.
+You can only catch this event on `Windows` and `Linux`, since there is no way to catch it on Mac.
+So you should never make user interactive rely on the `click` event.

+And you cannot catch click with right mouse button, because it is used to show menu.
+Even if you're not binding a menu to a tray, you still can not listen to it.
+Double click events are also ignored.

 ## See also